ashleydavis/personal-web-page/index.md

 # Bio

-I have a long history in software development with many years in apps, web apps, backends, serious games, simulations and VR.
+Most recently I have focused on building distributed applications with microservices running on Kubernetes, but I have a long history in software development with many years in apps, web apps, backends, serious games, simulations and VR.
 I make technology work for business.
 I architect and build bespoke software solutions that span multiple platforms.

-I have years of experience managing development teams, preparing technical strategies and creation of software products.
-I can explain complicated technology to senior management.
+I manage development teams, prepare technical strategies and architect software products.
+I explain complicated technology to senior management.
 I have delivered cutting-edge products in fast-paced and high-pressure environments.
 I know how to focus and prioritize to get the important things done.

 I am a passionate technologist and agile practitioner.
 I have had great success with TDD and am convinced of its ability to produce better code that stabilizes more quickly while being evolved rapidly.
 I'm a fan of functional programming principles and their potential for safety, predictability & concurrency.

 I contribute to open source and have founded multiple industry groups.

+I'm also a keen algorithmic trader, currently trading stocks on the ASX.

 [Please find me on LinkedIn](https://www.linkedin.com/in/ashleydavis75/) for my full history.